 The operations of the Company and most of its subsidiaries are conducted at the 20/F LKG Tower, 6801 Ayala Avenue, Makati City.
-The Company and its subsidiaries (TPI, OSI and OMI) lease an office (with a total area of 557.04 sqm.) at the rate of P785.00 per sqm. (subject to annual escalation of 7.5%); the lease was renewed for another three (3) years or until 14 April 2016, renewable under such terms acceptable to the parties.
+The Company and its subsidiaries (TPI, OSI and OMI) lease an office (with a total area of 557.04 sqm.) at the rate of P907.17 per sqm (VAT inclusive), with a lease term until 14 April 2016, which was extended to until 31 December 2016.
+The Company has extended the lease of its office until 31 December 2017 at the same rate but with a reduced area of 410.79 sqm..

 LCI's office and plant sit on a 14.28-hectare property in Calamba, Laguna.
-TPI holds office at the 2nd Floor of Centermall Building of Tutuban Center at C.M.
+TPI holds office at the 2nd Floor of Centermall Building of the Center at C.M.
 Recto Ave., Manila.
-FPIC's Head Office leases the 16th floor of Pearlbank Centre located at 146 Valero St., Salcedo Village, Makati City, while its branches lease office spaces in Alabang, Davao City, Bacolod, Baguio, Caloocan and Cebu.
+FPIC's Head Office leases the 16th floor of Pearlbank Centre located at 146 Valero St., Salcedo Village, Makati City, while its branches lease office spaces in Caloocan, Davao City, Bacolod, Baguio and Cebu.
+FPIC's lease of its Alabang office will expire in October 2016 and will not be renewed.

-Other properties of the Company and its subsidiaries include: (i) a 232.98 sqm. condominium unit at Eurovilla III at Valero St., Makati City, which is presently used as the residence of one of the Company's officers; (ii) Tutuban Center (comprised of Prime Block Mall, Cluster Building 2, Centermall I and II, Robinsons' Supermarket and Department Store building, Parking Tower and Tutuban Center

-Shopping Plaza) with gross leasable area of about 60,000 square meters.
-The Tutuban Center sits on about 8.5 hectares (has.) (out of about 20 has. of real property owned by the PNR and covered by the lease of TPI), and (iii) 1.07 has. property in Mandaue City in Cebu City.
-In September 2015, the Company sold the Mandaue property.
+Other properties of the Company and its subsidiaries include: (i) a 232.98 sqm. condominium unit at Eurovilla III at Valero St., Makati City; and (ii) Tutuban Center (comprised of Prime Block Mall, Cluster Building 2, Centermall I and II, Robinsons' Supermarket and Department Store building and Parking Tower), with gross leasable area of about 60,000 square meters.
+The Center sits on about 8.5 hectares (has.) (out of about 20 has. of real property owned by the PNR and covered by the lease of TPI).
+The area previously occupied by Cluster Building 1 which was gutted by fire in 2012, is being used as a parking area for now.

 The lease of TPI with the PNR was renewed last 22 December 2009 for another 25 years (5 September 2014 to 4 September 2039).
-The Renewal of Contract of Lease (starting 2014) provides for an expanded leased area (land use), which would include: (a) Phase I- existing 8.5 has.; (b) Phase IIA-approximately 5.8 has. (for land use); and (c) Phase IIB- approximately 5.8 has. (air rights).
+The Renewal of Contract of Lease (starting 2014) provides for an expanded leased area (land use), which would include: (a) Phase I- existing 8.5 has.; (b) Phase IIA- approximately 5.8 has. (for land use); and (c) Phase IIB- approximately 5.8 has. (air rights).